wildpjah/LinkScraper/README.md

 # LinkScraper
-Web scraper that puts all links from a page into a text file
+A simple web scraper that puts all links from a page into a text file